 Why is the gentle leader effective for dogs who pull?
 Because the Gentle Leader harness applies gentle pressure on the nose when the dog pulls.

 Putting the Gentle Leader on correctly is critical to its effectiveness.
-Watch this 1-minute video from Austin Pets Alive to see how this head collar should be worn appropriately.
+Watch this 1-minute video from Austin Pets Alive to see how your dog should wear this headcollar appropriately.

 Easy Walk Harness